Nico Hoerner Preview, Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 14th in the league with a collective 8.8 strikeouts per nine innings.

-- The Pirates' 4.54 team ERA ranks 21st among all league pitching staffs.
+- The Pirates have a 4.51 team ERA that ranks 20th across all MLB pitching staffs.

-- Pirates pitchers combine to give up the seventh-fewest home runs in baseball (140 total, 1.1 per game).
+- The Pirates give up the seventh-fewest home runs in baseball (141 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.